 How To Delete a Page or Whitespace from Word

 It’s not that tricky to delete a page or even whitespace in Word, but not doing it seems to cause a fair amount of problems, especially if you have a table or an image that doesn’t fit at the end of a page.

 Simplest Way to Delete Blank Pages in Word

 The simplest way to delete a page in Word involves cursor placement and the delete button.

 Use Paragraph Marks to Delete a Page in Word

-The most effective and safe way to delete blank pages is to enable paragraph marks.
+Enabling paragraph marks is the most effective and safe way to delete blank pages.
 This process makes it easier to visualize what you’re deleting and what is causing the gaps.
 The characters show the beginning areas of all paragraphs, whether they contain content or not.

 - In Windows, press “Ctrl+Shift+8” to switch on paragraph marks.
 On a Mac, press the “command key (⌘) + 8.”

 - To erase page breaks, select the page break and press “delete.”

 Delete a Page in Word Using the Navigation Pane